nazim848/lightshare/README.txt

 = Can I customize the button styles? =

-Yes, LightShare comes with multiple pre-built styles (Default, Rounded, Circle, Minimal) and can be further customized through CSS.
+Yes, Lightshare comes with multiple pre-built styles (Default, Rounded, Circle, Minimal) and can be further customized through CSS.

 = Can I use the sharing buttons anywhere on my site? =